alexoj/bb-tinycore/README.md

 Full documentation for the project is available under `docs/report.pdf`

-Any code written by me is licensed under GPLv2, any other projects used are under their respective licenses.
+Any code written by me is licensed under GPLv2, all other projects used are under their respective licenses.
 Please check their websites for details.

 Note that as I do not hold the hardware in my possession anymore, I am